Abdominal Aortic Aneurysm

 Infection such as syphilis, salmonella, or staphylococcus (rare)

 About 3 out of 4 abdominal aortic aneurysms don't cause symptoms.
-An aneurysm may be found by X-ray, computed tomography (CT or CAT) scan, or magnetic resonance imaging (MRI) that was done for other reasons.
-Since abdominal aneurysm may not have symptoms, it's called the "silent killer" because it may rupture before being diagnosed.
+An aneurysm may be found by an X-ray, CT scan, or MRI that was done for other reasons.
+Since an AAA may not have symptoms, it's called the silent killer.
+It may rupture before being diagnosed.

 Pain is the most common symptom of an abdominal aortic aneurysm.
-The pain associated with an abdominal aortic aneurysm may be located in the abdomen, chest, lower back, or groin area.
+The pain linked to an AAA may be found in the abdomen, chest, lower back, or groin area.
 The pain may be severe or dull.
-Sudden, severe pain in the back or abdomen may mean the aneurysm is about to rupture.
+Sudden, severe pain in the back or abdomen may mean the aneurysm is about to burst.
 This is a life-threatening medical emergency.

-Abdominal aortic aneurysms may also cause a pulsing sensation, similar to a heartbeat, in the abdomen.
+An AAA may also cause a pulsing feeling, like a heartbeat, in the abdomen.

-The symptoms of an abdominal aortic aneurysm may look like other medical conditions or problems.
-Always see your doctor for a diagnosis.
+The symptoms of an AAA may look like other health conditions or problems.
+Always see your healthcare provider for a diagnosis.

-Your doctor will do a complete medical history and physical exam.
+Your healthcare provider will do a complete health history and physical exam.
 Other possible tests include:

-Computed tomography scan (also called a CT or CAT scan).
+CT scan.
 This test uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 Echocardiogram (also called echo).
-This test evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that make a moving picture of the heart and heart valves, as well as the structures within the chest, such as the lungs and the area around the lungs and the chest organs.
+This test evaluates the heart’s structure and function.
+It uses sound waves recorded on an electronic sensor.
+This makes a moving picture of the heart and heart valves, as well as the structures in the chest.
+These include the lungs and the area around the lungs and the chest organs.

 Transesophageal echocardiogram (TEE).
-This test uses echocardiography to check for aneurysm, the condition of heart valves, or presence of a tear of the lining of the aorta.
+This test uses echocardiography to check for an aneurysm and check the heart valves.
+It can also see if there is a tear in the aorta lining.
 TEE is done by inserting a probe with a transducer on the end down the throat.

 Chest X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.